Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: System Model

-The total transmit power of a satellite is denoted as $P$, and the fraction of power allocated for UT$_i$ as $p_i \in (0,1)$ so that $\sum_{i=1}^{N_U} p_i =1$.
-The main-lobe gain and the side-lobe gain of the satellite are set to $G_\text{ml}$ and $G_\text{sl}$, respectively, and the additive white Gaussian noise is denoted as $\omega$.
-Then, in the serving area of the typical satellite, the received signal at UT$_i$ of the message intended for UT$_j$ for $i\leq j\leq 1$ is written as
+The total transmit power of a satellite is denoted as $P$, and the fraction of power allocated for UT$_i$ as $p_i \in (0,1)$ so that $\sum_{i=1}^{N_{\text{U}}} p_i = 1$.
+The main-lobe gain and the side-lobe gain of the satellite are set to $G_\text{ml}$ and $G_\text{sl}$, respectively\footnote{It is important to note that the main lobe and side lobes are non-overlapping in the angular domain, which is typically ensured through careful satellite beam design and isolation techniques.
+The following (\ref{Formula_received_signal_y}) models the interference power contribution from the side lobes associated with interfering satellites rather than from the serving satellite itself \cite{park2022tractable}.}.
+Denote the set of all interfering satellites by $\Phi_{\text{S}}$.
+Then, in the serving area of the typical satellite, the received signal at UT$_i$ of the message intended for UT$_j$ for $i\leq j\leq {N_\text{U}}$ is expressed as